LinhQuach13/my-data-science-notes/README.md

 # GIT

-Git is good for complex source code and is used a as "backup" Github does not run code, it's only saving our code, not launching code -Github can only run markdowns
+- Git is good for complex source code and is used a as "backup"
+- Github does not run code, it's only saving our code, not launching code
+  - Github can only run markdowns